shakacode/react_on_rails/CONTRIBUTING.md

 Note this *must* be installed globally for the dummy test project rspec runner to see it properly.

 ### Local Node Package
 Because the example and dummy apps rely on the react-on-rails node package, they should link directly to your local version to pick up any changes you may have made to that package.
-To achieve this, switch to the teat app's root directory and run this command below which runs something like [this script](spec/dummy/package.json#L14)
+To achieve this, switch to the test app's root directory and run this command below which runs something like [this script](spec/dummy/package.json#L14)

 ```sh
 npm run install-react-on-rails